-NAROK COUNTY GOVERNMENT Reports and Financial Statements For the year ended June 30, 2019
+NAROK COUNTY GOVERNMENT Reports and Financial Statements

 Operational performance

 The County's operations are structured in terms of departments which are headed by a County Executive Committee member.
 For seamless service delivery, all departments have to work in unison and synergize.
 In the table below, we summarize the key activities carried out by each department during the year: